1900–01 FA Cup: First round proper

 The first round proper contained sixteen ties between 32 teams.
-The remaining 16 of the 18 Football League First Division sides were given a bye to this round, as were Small Heath, Burnley and Leicester Fosse from the Football League Second Division, and Southern League Division One Southampton, Millwall Athletic and Tottenham Hotspur.
+The remaining 16 of 18 Football League First Division sides were given a bye to this round, as were Small Heath, Burnley and Leicester Fosse of the Second Division and Southern League First Division clubs Southampton, Millwall Athletic and Tottenham Hotspur.
 They joined the ten teams who won in the intermediate round.

 The matches were played on Saturday 9 February 1901.
 Four matches were drawn, with the replays taking place in the following midweek.

 Second round proper

 The eight Second Round matches were scheduled for Saturday 23 February 1901.
 There was one replay, between Aston Villa and Nottingham Forest, played in the following midweek.

 Third round proper

 The four Third Round matches were scheduled for Saturday, 23 March 1901.
 Two replays were needed, played in the following midweek.

 Semi-finals

 The semi-final matches were both intended to be played on Saturday 6 April 1901.
 Sheffield United and Aston Villa played on this date, but drew their tie and had to replay it five days later; this next match finished in a 3–0 win for United.
 The other game, Tottenham Hotspur against West Bromwich Albion, was delayed until Monday 8 April and finished in a convincing win for Spurs.